bevyengine/bevy_editor_prototypes/design-book/src/design-constraints.md

 ## Should not

-- 3rd party Bevy dependencies should be used sparingly, and only with the consent of the maintainer.
-  - Bevy's ecosystem is one of its strengths, and we should lean on it, but being incorporated into the editor is a huge maintenance burden.
 - The editor is not an asset or code creation tool (certainly not in the default configuration).
 If an established tool does a good job authoring content, focus on importing its output, not reinventing Blender, VSCode, Aseprite, and Reaper.
   - We have limited resources, and this isn't a good use of them.
 Artists and professionals already know and prefer specialized tools.
 - The Bevy editor should not have a native look-and-feel, and should not use native menus.